 When a service provider registers a service, it places a copy of the service object (or a service proxy) on the lookup service.
-This copy is an instance of an object, albeit in serialized form.
+This copy is an instance of a class, albeit in serialized form.
 The server can optionally register sets of attributes along with the service object.
-Each set is given by an instance of a type or class, so what is stored on each service locator is an instance of a class along with a set of attribute entries.
+Each set is described by an Entry object.
+What is stored on each service locator is an instance of a class along with a set of Entry objects, each of which describes some special additional attributes of the service.

 For example, a set of file editors may be available as services.
-Each editor is capable of editing different types of file as shown in Figure 5-1.
+Each editor is capable of editing different types of files, as shown in Figure 4-1.

-Figure 5-1.
+Figure 4-1.
 Editor class diagram

-Note The classes in Figure 5-1 would probably be interfaces, rather than instantiable classes.
+NOTE These classes would probably be interfaces, rather than instantiable classes.